siuyin/ai-ollama/cmd/func/README.md

 ## Function calling with Gemma3:4b

-Sample prompt with good results:
+Sample prompt with good results with both Gemma3:4b and llama3.2:3b.
+Gemma3:1b missed out the initial call to Bankok time (short context window?):

 ```
 You have access to functions.
 If you decide to invoke any of the function(s),
-you MUST put it in the format of
+you MUST put it in the json format of
 {"name": function name, "parameters": dictionary of argument name and its value}

 You SHOULD NOT include any other text in the response if you call a function